tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/reverse-prompt-engineering.md

     </ul>
 </div>

-After the AI responds, follow with this:
+After the AI responds, follow it with this:

 <div class="chat">
     <p>Your response looks great!
 I don't want to make you blush, but you have natural talent as a technical writer.
 Really!
 You're sticking to the information in the <span class="pVar">{Source Material}</span> and I like it.
-You're writing with clarity and succinctness in a pleasing-to-read way.
+You're also writing with clarity and straightforwardness in a pleasing-to-read way.
 Now let's move on to the next section, "How the [API name] works."
-Remember that this is an overview, so while you should be detailed and specific, this "how it works" part is still very high level as it is in the overview.
+Remember that this is an overview, so while you should be detailed and specific, this "How it works" part is still very high level as it is in the overview.
 Here's the template you should follow.
-Populate this with information from the <span class="pVar">{Source Material}</span>.</p>
+Draw upon the information in the <span class="pVar">{Source Material}</span> for your content.</p>
     <p><strong>"How the [API Name] Works" Section</strong></p>
     <p><strong>Context:</strong> This section provides a high-level technical explanation of the API's underlying mechanisms without delving into intricate details, offering developers a clear understanding of the API's core processes.
 This section should come after the use cases section.</p>
     <p><strong>Content Instructions</strong></p>